p3rh0ps/arista_avd-dual-site_w_vxlan-dci/Readme.md

 Each site is in 802.3 classical Ethernet with MLAG configured at the core and access layer (kind of L2LS in Arista naming).<br>
 Also, the 2 sites are interconnected with two Layer-3 point-to-point links, and eBGP adjacencies on top of it (using BFD) to propagate VTEP IPv4 anycast address information.<br>
 All vlans are extended via VxLAN through core switches configured in MLAG with VxLAN HER aka.
-"Head End Replication" to replicate BUM traffic over vxlan (flooding).<br>
+"Head End Replication" to replicate BUM traffic over vxlan (flooding behavior).<br>

 Setup the lab, please follow this link [Lab Setup](Setup.md)

 Deploy the lab, please follow this link [Lab Deployment](Deployment.md)

+You will be able to retrieve all infrastructure documentation once the lab will be deployed in the documentation folder, thanks to AVD !

 To be able to test the connectivity, 4 clients are implemented in multiple connectivity design options in each DC:<br>